ramya201/CourseCalendar/README.md

 ## Steps to Run and Deploy the application

-1. Install `npm` on your system in case you don’t have it already.
+1. Install the current version of `Node JS`(v6.7.0) which includes `npm`(v3.10.3) on your system in case you don’t have it already.
 Installation instructions can be found [here](https://nodejs.org/en/download/).
-2. Unzip the source code and open it in an editor/IDE that supports Angular2/TypeScript.
+2. Unzip the project and open it in an editor/IDE that supports Angular2/TypeScript to view the source code.
+3. Run `npm install -g angular-cli` on Terminal.
-3. Run `npm install` on the Terminal/Command Prompt _within the project directory_ to install the dependent node modules.
+3. Run `npm install` on the Terminal _within the project directory_ to install the dependent node modules.
+In case this fails, please ensure that you have the current version of `npm` (v3.10.3).
 4. Run `npm start` or `ng serve` to start a dev server.
+In case this fails with a `You have to be be inside an angular-cli project to use...` error, please try `npm install --save angular2` followed by `npm install --save angular-cli` within the project directory and then try again.
-5. Navigate to http://localhost:4200/ to view the application.
+5. Navigate to [http://localhost:4200/](http://localhost:4200/) to view the application.

+**Note** -
 ## Demo

  ![CourseraCalendarDemo.gif](CourseraCalendarDemo.gif)